-In 2018 it hosted the inaugural Digital Engineering Awards at Build2Perform Live.
-It also ran three sessions there dedicated to digital engineering and how it impacts and relates to other activities in which members engage.
+It hosted the inaugural Digital Engineering Awards at Build2Perform Live.
+The awards generated a good range of quality entries, including some from outside the UK.
+The Society also ran three sessions at Build2Perform Live, dedicated to digital engineering and how it impacts and relates to other activities in which members engage.